JeanCarletta/HeatHack-Sessions/redundant/recent-energy-efficiency-requirements.md

-# Modern energy efficiency requirements
+# Modern energy efficiency features

-Installers tend to put them in and leave it to you to figure out how to use them.
-It's genuinely difficult.
+Recently, installers of new systems have been required to consider which of a set of modern features would be best for a building and include them in the control system.
+There are three that are part of the building regulations:

+- Optimised start control
+- Weather compensation
+- Load compensation

+We describe each in turn, plus some experimental features that aren't part of the building regulations but that you might see in some controls.